u0-blip/my-beautiful-todo/README.md

 3. **Visual Indicators**: See progress with dots and progress bars
 4. **Weekly Stats**: Click "Weekly Stats" to view detailed completion history
 5. **Automatic Reset**: Progress resets every Monday for a fresh start
+6. **Completion Instances**: Each completion creates a separate task item in your completed tasks list

+### Auto-Hide Completed Tasks

+- **Automatic Cleanup**: Completed tasks automatically disappear from your main view after 24 hours
+- **Keep Focus**: This helps you stay focused on current tasks without clutter
+- **Full History**: Click "See All Completed Tasks" to view your complete archive
+- **Completion Tracking**: Each task tracks exactly when it was completed for accurate filtering

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).